menu

 Demographics

-The overall education level of Scotland is somewhat higher than in the average US city of 21.84%: 27.64% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Scotland is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.92% of adults 25 and older in the town have at least a bachelor's degree.

 Scotland is a very ethnically-diverse town.
 The people who call Scotland home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Scotland residents report their race to be White, followed by Asian.
-Important ancestries of people in Scotland include Irish, English, French Canadian, French, and Italian.
+The greatest number of Scotland residents report their race to be White, followed by Black or African-American.
+Scotland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 13.23% of the town’s residents.
+Important ancestries of people in Scotland include English, Irish, French Canadian, French, and Polish.

 The most common language spoken in Scotland is English.
-Other important languages spoken here include Italian and Polish.
+Other important languages spoken here include Italian and Spanish.

 Notable & Unique Neighborhood Characteristics